sferna10/Social_NetworkApp/README.md

 ## Questions

-If you have any questions about the report-Error. open an issue or contact me  directly at sferna10@email.cpcc.edu.
+If you have any questions about the report-Error.
+Open an issue or contact me  directly at sferna10@email.cpcc.edu.
 You can find more of my work at [sferna10](https://github.com/sferna10/).